ton-blockchain/ton-connect/bridge.md

 The app works directly with plaintext requests and responses, without session keys and encryption.

+`walletInfo` field must be defined for Ton Connect be able connecting with your wallet.

 ```tsx
 interface TonConnectBridge {
     deviceInfo: DeviceInfo; // see Requests/Responses spec